waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Development Pipeline
 - **PC Navigation Tool:** Need to create a tool to replace the unreliable `pc_navigator_agent`.
 This tool will take deposit/withdraw commands and generate the precise button sequence.
 To be built on next PC visit.
-- **Teleporter Maze Solver Agent:** Create an agent that takes a floor's teleporter layout and WKG data to compute the optimal path through the maze.
+- **Teleporter Maze Solver Tool:** Create a tool that takes a floor's teleporter layout and WKG data to compute the optimal path through the maze.
 - **WKG Inspector Tool:** Create a reusable tool from the `run_code` script used on turn 36617 to query the WKG for incoming/outgoing connections to a specific map.

 ### C. Deprecated Agents & Tools